-Patrick Neil is a film and television composer, who created the score for 'Nae Pasaran'; the Creative Scotland documentary and Winner of Best Feature Film at the BAFTA Scotland Awards 2018.
+Patrick Neil is a composer for film, television, and theatre, who created the score for 'Nae Pasaran'; the Creative Scotland documentary and Winner of Best Feature Film at the BAFTA Scotland Awards 2018.
 Other feature film credits include the 2020 Lionsgate distributed ‘A Christmas Gift from Bob’, ‘The Legend of Longwood’ and ‘Kepler’s Dream’.
 For television, Patrick Neil composed the music for King Bert Productions’ drama series ‘The Moonstone’ for BBC One.

 Short film credits include 'Angels of Our Past', nominated for Best UK Short at the East End Film Festival, and 'Little Monsters', appearing at the London International Short Film Festival, British Horror Film Festival and Lichtspielklub Short Film Festival.